Govindan-M/riscv-soc-tapeout/Week 1/Day 1/README.md

 # Day 1 - Introduction to Verilog RTL Design and Synthesis
-- **RTL design** refers to modeling digital circuits at the level of data flow between registers.
+- **RTL design** refers to behavioral representation of the required Specification.
 - **Verilog** is a Hardware Description Language (HDL) used to describe and simulate digital logic circuits.

 ## Introduction to Icarus Verilog (iverilog)